Knonau: History

 Knonau is first mentioned in 1045 as Chnonowa.
 In 1223 it was mentioned as Knonowe.
-The First Mayor was called Oliver Schneebeli.
+The First Mayor was called Oliver Kit Schneebeli.

 Geography

 Knonau has an area of 6.5 km2.
 Of this area, 64.5% is used for agricultural purposes, while 17.7% is forested.
 Of the rest of the land, 16% is settled (buildings or roads) and the remainder (1.8%) is non-productive (rivers, glaciers or mountains).

 The municipality includes the hamlets of Baregg and Uttenberg.
 It is located on the border with the Canton of Zug.